geudde/attic-chest/pages/13.reference/01.porden/docs.md

-land, which throw up immense columns of steam to the height of 100 feet, with such force as to sustain bodies of considerable weight, and which un- doubtedly arise from an immense reservoir of water continually boiling be- neath that wonderful island ; that strange mixture of frost and flame, where the inhabitants of the pole and of the equator might find their accustomed temperatures without losing sight of each other.
+land, which throw up immense columns of steam to the height of 100 feet, with such force as to sustain bodies of considerable weight, and which un- doubtedly arise from an immense reservoir of water continually boiling be- neath that wonderful island; that strange mixture of frost and flame, where the inhabitants of the pole and of the equator might find their accustomed temperatures without losing sight of each other.
 The Geysers, with the ex- ception of some springs near Bath, are the only known waters which contain